 “Previously, you could not re-use many of the models made during the life of the project.
 Preliminary information would need to be manually converted into computer files which would be used as contract documents, and it took time.
 With BIM, we begin building the model early in the design process, and it continues to grow as more architecture and engineering systems are developed.
 Once the model is complete, it is an accurate representation of the finished building,” James said.
 “If a client wants to renovate or add on to the building at a later date, we don’t have to go to the facility and do measurements and assessments and disturb the people working there.
 When you have a current model, it really minimizes downtime.”

-To learn more about how BIM modeling services can benefit your company, contact Gary James, president and principal for FSB’s infrastructure/technology market, at firstname.lastname@example.org or 405-840-2931.
+To learn more about how BIM modeling services can benefit your company, contact Gary James, President and CEO, at email@example.com or 405-840-2931.